 The public is invited to this program.
-There is no fee, but scroll down to the end of this page to let us know how many will be in your party.
+There is no fee.
 Seating is limited and will be first-come, first-served.

 TEACHERS: If you want a guaranteed seat and a certificate for professional development hours, please click here to register via the Thomas R. Brown Foundation.

 For additional information, call the Office of Economic Education at 520-621-3495 or the Thomas R. Brown Foundation at 520-345-5300 extension 2.